By Hj Zulheimy Maamor >

 CUCUR MANIS

-LEPAS PISANG AND KUEH KOCHI
+LEPAT PISANG AND KUEH KOCHI

-Lepat Pisang (Banana) or Lepas Ubi (tapioca) is a traditional Malay desserts made by warpping a mixture of bananas or tapioca, grated coconut and palm sugar in banana leaves.
+Lepat Pisang (Banana) or Lepat Ubi (tapioca) is a traditional Malay desserts made by warpping a mixture of bananas or tapioca, grated coconut and palm sugar in banana leaves.
 The package is then steamed, resulting in a unique blend of sweet and fragrant flavors.

 Kueh Kochi also known as passover cake in English, is a maritiem Southeast Asian dumpling (kueh or Kuih) found in Javanese, Malay and Peranakan cuisine, made from glutinous rice flour, and stuffed with coconut fillings with palm sugar.